IceHe/lib/java/cmd/javac.md

     - _The `-Xdoclint` option is disabled by default in the `javac` command._
 - _For example, the following option checks classes and members (with all groups of checks) that have the access level of protected and higher (which includes protected and public):_
     - _`-Xdoclint:all/protected`_
-- _The following option enables all groups of checks for all access levels, except it won’t check for HTML errors for classes and members that have the access level of package and higher (which includes package, protected, and public):_
+- _The following option enables all groups of checks for all access levels, except it won't check for HTML errors for classes and members that have the access level of package and higher (which includes package, protected, and public):_
     - _`-Xdoclint:all,-html/package`_

 `-Xdoclint/package:[-]packages(,[-]package)*`